-Names, qualifications, experience and special responsibilities
+Names, qualifications, experience and special responsibilities:

-Dato' Dr Rajen Manicka - Managing Director
+Dr Rajen Manicka - Managing Director

-Dato' Dr Rajen, B Ph.(Hons) began his career as an intern pharmacist at the Kuala Lumpur General Hospital from 1986 - 1987.
+Dr. Rajen Manicka, B Ph.(Hons) began his career as an intern pharmacist at the Kuala Lumpur General Hospital from 1986 - 1987.
 In 1987 he joined Lee Pharmacy as a community Pharmacist.
-Over a period of 9 years, Dr Rajen worked for several reputable pharmaceutical companies including Roche and CIBA Pharmaceuticals in various capacities including medical representative, product manager and marketing manager.
+Over a period of 9 years, Dr. Rajen worked for several reputable pharmaceutical companies including Roche and CIBA Pharmaceuticals in various capacities including medical representative, product manager and marketing manager.

 In 1995, he incorporated Total Health Concept, which was restructured into Holista Biotech Sdn Bhd in January 2004 and has been Managing Director and major shareholder from inception of this group until its merger with Holista CollTech Limited in July 2009.
-He is a prominent figure in the Malaysian biotech industry, an industry which receives significant support and encouragement from the Malaysian government.

-Dato' Dr Rajen has been a guest lecturer in alternative medicine at the University of Malaysia, the National University of Malaysia and the International Medical University in Malaysia.
-He was also a health columnist for the Sunday Times- Malaysia's second largest Sunday newspaper and writes a monthly column on biotech and business for The Edge, Malaysia's largest business weekly.
+He is a prominent figure in the Malaysian biotech industry which receives significant support and encouragement from the Malaysian government.
+Dr. Rajen has been a guest lecturer in alternative medicine at the University of Malaysia, the National University of Malaysia and the International Medical University in Malaysia.
+He was also a health columnist for the Sunday Times - Malaysia's second largest Sunday newspaper and was a monthly columnist on biotech and business for The Edge, Malaysia's largest business weekly.

-Dato' Dr Rajen is a member of the Malaysian Ministry of Health Standing Committee for Traditional Medicine and until

-March 2009 was on the board of Malaysian Herbal Corporation Sdn Bhd, a wholly owned subsidiary of the Malaysian Industry - Government Group for High Technology.
+Dr. Rajen is a member of the Malaysian Ministry of Health Standing Committee for Traditional Medicine.
+Until March 2009, he was on the board of Malaysian Herbal Corporation Sdn Bhd, a wholly owned subsidiary of the Malaysian Industry - Government Group for High Technology.

-Dato Dr Rajen holds no other current directorships in listed companies and has no former directorships in listed companies in the last three years.
+Dr. Rajen holds no other current directorships in listed companies and has no former directorships in listed companies in the last 3 years.